PolySync/oscc/CONTRIBUTING.md

   - Include a link to the pull request in the ticket
 - The PolySync team will review all pull requests on a weekly basis
 - **Code contributed should include unit tests**- that demonstrate the code functions as expected
+- For more details, please see the "Release Process" section below

 ### Contributing a Diagram